cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 From a technical point of view, NFTs are the same as native assets.
 But some additional characteristics make a native asset truly an NFT:

 1. As the name states - it must be 'non-fungible.
 This means you need to have unique identifiers or attributes attached to a token to make it distinguishable from others.
-2. Most of the time, NFT's should live on the blockchain forever.
+2. Most of the time, NFT's should live on the chain forever.
 Therefore we need some mechanism to ensure an NFT stays unique and can not be duplicated.

 ### The policyID
 Native assets in Cardano feature the following characteristics: